oxidane/tmuxomatic/README.md

 # tmuxomatic [![](http://img.shields.io/pypi/v/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic) [![](http://img.shields.io/pypi/dm/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic)

+A completely new type of tmux session manager.

+## Introduction

-The other tmux session managers define windows as a complicated nesting of pane splits and require pages of documentation.
-Instead, tmuxomatic is so easy that anyone could use it after just one example, yet it's more flexible and more powerful than other tmux session managers.
+Other tmux session managers require pages of documentation, and define windows as a complicated nesting of pane splits.
+Instead, tmuxomatic is so easy that anyone could use it after just one example.
+Yet tmuxomatic is more flexible and more powerful than other tmux session managers.

 At the heart of tmuxomatic is the **windowgram**, a better way of defining tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
 Each character grouping identifies the name, position, size, and shape of a pane.
 It should take only one example to demonstrate the flexibility and power of the windowgram.